BIRKARAN-SINGH/Double-Pendulum/README.md

 **Project Setup**
 *Prerequisites*
-Godot Engine (version 3.x or later)
-Git (optional for version control)
+Godot Engine 4.x: Install from Godot's official website.

 *Cloning the Repository*
 To set up the project locally: